Alfonso Bedoya: Early life

 Bedoya was born in the small town of Vícam, Sonora, Mexico, of Yaqui Indian heritage, to Norberto Bedoya Perea and Ignacia Díaz de Guzmán.
 He had a nomadic childhood upbringing in Mexico, traveling throughout the country with his parents and 19 siblings.
 At 14, he emigrated to the United States and was educated in Houston, Texas.
 He ran away from school and worked as a railroad section worker, dishwasher, waiter, and cotton picker.

 Film career

 Bedoya found work as a character actor in the US and Mexican film industries in the 1930s to 1940s.
 During that time, he worked in over 175 Mexican films.
 His last movie, The Big Country, was released in 1958 after his death.

 "Stinking badges"

 Bedoya is best remembered for his role in John Huston's 1948 adventure film The Treasure of the Sierra Madre as "Gold Hat", the bandit leader.
 Bedoya's role includes the famous outburst: "Badges?
 We ain't got no badges.
 We don't need no badges.
 I don't have to show you any stinkin' badges!"
 The line was ranked number 36 on AFI's 100 Greatest Movie Quotes list, and it has been widely referenced and parodied in TV, film, music, and literature.
-Treasure of Sierra Madre was also ranked number 30 on AFI's 100 Years...100 Movies.
+The Treasure of the Sierra Madre was also ranked number 30 on AFI's 100 Years...100 Movies.